 A traditional brachioplasty leaves a scar that can limit its usefulness.

 Our minimal-incision arm lift may be performed.
-This is a less invasive way to remove excess fat and tissue, it requires only a smaller incision in the underarm area.
+This is a less invasive way to remove excess fat and tissue, and requires only a smaller incision in the underarm area.

 Brachioplasty is performed under general anesthesia or intravenous sedation.
 Depending on the amount of skin and fat that are removed, patients are able to return home the same day.